amitmahajan09/amitmahajan09/README.md

 # 👋 Hi, I'm Amit Kumar Mahajan

-🎯 **Data Science & AI Enthusiast | IT Head |**
+🎯 **🚀 AI Solutions Architect & IT Head with 20+ years experience | Building Open-Source Compliance Infrastructure**

-Welcome to my GitHub!
-I’m a passionate technology leader with 20+ years of experience in **IT infrastructure, server/networking, and ERP systems**, now diving deep into the world of **Data Science, Machine Learning, and AI**.
+**Technology leader with 20+ years of experience, now specializing in autonomous agentic workflows and financial compliance automation, using LLMs and RAG.**

 ### 💼 What I Do:
 - 🔍 Data Science & Machine Learning Projects